unstoppabledomains/dev-docs/d-websites/connecting-a-dwebsite.md

 ### Upload to Pinata using GitHub Action

 The same GitHub Action allows you to upload a D-website to [Pinata](https://pinata.cloud) pinning service.
-Pinata simplifies immutable data with a simple IPFS API and toolkit.
+Pinata simplifies immutable data with an IPFS API and toolkit.

-In order to use it, you need to add one step to main.yml:
+In order to use it, you need to add one step to `main.yml`:

 ```yaml
 - uses: aquiladev/ipfs-action@v0.1.3